NiokyWi/docking_iss/README.md

 ## Development

 ### Setup the RaspberryPi
 The game is supposed to be ran on a RaspberryPi.
+Python Arcade library is used for this game and such library requires python 3.6 or later.
-Following needs to be done the first time only.
-On Raspbian lite, following command might be run:
+On Raspbian lite, first time only, run following commands:

 1- Requirements setup:
 ```bash